 One of the most critical metrics to consider when considering bond funds is duration, which is a measure of interest-rate sensitivity.
 As an example, a bond with a duration of two years would see its price rise by 2% if interest rates fell by 1 percentage point (or conversely, would see its price fall by 2% if interest rates rose by 1 percentage point).
 The actual calculation of duration is fairly complex; it’s the weighted average of the bond’s cash flows.
 But the key takeaway is that, all else equal, the longer a bond’s time to maturity, the higher its duration—and thus the higher the interest-rate risk.

-VSBSX has a duration of just 1.9 years, which is exceedingly low.
-And in return, you currently receive a yield of more than 4%.
-That makes Vanguard Short-Term Treasury Index Fund one of the very best Vanguard IRA funds for its low risk and competitive yield.
+VSBSX has a duration of just 1.9 years, which is very low.
+And in return, you currently receive a yield that’s closer to 4% than it is to 3%.
+That combination of low risk and competitive income makes Vanguard Short-Term Treasury Index Fund one of the very best Vanguard IRA funds you can own in an IRA.

 * Many Vanguard funds have multiple share classes, including ETFs.
 Listed net assets for Vanguard funds in this story refer to assets under management across all of a given fund’s share classes.